 Join a group of experienced, committed, and passionate practitioners near Seattle, April 16 – 18, 2019.
-We’re bringing thought leaders together to explore Technology in Support of People; The Art and Science of Transforming Our Work – be a part of it!
+We’re bringing thought leaders together to explore Technology in Service of People; The Art and Science of Transforming Our Work – be a part of it!

 Ron Carucci, Author & Co-Founder, Navalent

 In the face of AI, AR, robotics, and other accelerating technology advances, is it safe to be fully human these days inside an organization?
 How do we design workplaces where humans and technology both thrive with integrity?

 Hear the findings of Ron’s 15-year study.
 He will discuss four design challenges that directly determine the psychological safety and integrity of an organization, and in turn, whether humans can thrive alongside the digital disruptions around them.

 For former Law School Dean and LSAC CEO, Kellye Testy, modernizing its operating model quickly while genuinely engaging its staff from the start was a fundamental requirement.
 Leveraging OTM’S collaborative approach engaging key stakeholders, customers, its board and the entire employee population, the redesign took less than one year to complete.

 facilitated by Bill Pasmore, Stu Winby, & Sue Mohrman